 Academic misconduct, including--but not limited to--cheating, plagiarism, and falsifying information, may be grounds for discipline during law school.
 In addition to the Rules of the Law School, students are subject to the Student Conduct and Disciplinary Rules of the University of Wisconsin-Madison.
-An explanation of the UW campus rules is available at http://www.students.wisc.edu/doso/academic-integrity/.
+An explanation of the UW campus rules is available at Office of Student Conduct and Community Standards: Academic Misconduct.
 Penalties for academic misconduct range from oral reprimands or lowered or failing grades to university disciplinary probation, suspension or expulsion from the university.
-For information about the academic misconduct investigation process, see https://docs.legis.wisconsin.gov/code/admin_code/uws/14.pdf .
+View more information about the academic misconduct investigation process.

 Academic misconduct is a very serious issue for prospective attorneys.
 This is one reason for the questions on your law school application regarding prior academic misconduct.
 You will also need to answer questions about academic misconduct when you apply for admission to practice law.
 The Wisconsin Board of Bar Examiners (BBE) will review your files if you seek admission to the Wisconsin bar: the BBE will expect to see complete disclosure of pre-law school academic misconduct in the files of the school.
 The BBE will also receive information about academic misconduct during law school from the University.

 Academic misconduct also is possible grounds for denial of admission to the bar due to the questionable moral character reflected by the conduct.
-See Law School Rules Appendices A and B and the No Collaboration Policy at Rule 6.11.
+See Law School Rules: Appendix A, Law School Rules: Appendix B and Law School Rule 6.11: No Collaboration Policy.

 The University of Wisconsin-Madison also has a code regarding nonacademic misconduct that applies to Law students.
 Nonacademic misconduct can include sexual assault, stalking, hazing and harassment.
-See https://docs.legis.wisconsin.gov/code/admin_code/uws/17.pdf .
+View more information about the nonacademic disciplinary procedures.

 Violation of the code may result in penalties ranging from a written reprimand to expulsion.
 The University has a formal nonacademic misconduct process.
-See http://www.students.wisc.edu/doso/nonacadmisconductprocess/.
+See Office of Student Conduct and Community Standards: Nonacademic Misconduct.
 Nonacademic misconduct is also possible grounds for denial of admission to the practice of law.
 When you apply for admission to practice law you will need to disclose completely all non-academic misconduct incidents, including any that occur during law school.

 As indicated in Section 8.4, you will be required to provide information on academic and nonacademic misconduct to the Board of Bar Examiners.
 This will include disclosing information regarding misconduct that took place prior to Law School, and the BBE will compare your responses to your Law School application.
 Thus it is imperative that you correct any omissions or misrepresentations in your application -- whether inadvertent or otherwise -- as early in your Law School career as possible.
 Please contact Assistant Dean of Admissions Rebecca Scheller with any such disclosure.